felipe-videira/colorpicker/README.md

 # rngame
-A mobile game made with React Native.
+A mobile game made with React Native (under development).